Hongwu Emperor: Agriculture

-The anti-silver policy can be seen as an attempt to weaken the influence of the wealthy in Jiangnan, who were previously supporters of Zhang Shicheng (in addition to confiscation, high taxes, (Note: Five prefectures of Zhejiang contributed 1/4 of the total taxes of the empire.) and relocation).
-The possession of silver was viewed as granting excessive independence to its owners in the eyes of the Emperor.
-Therefore, he sought to prohibit the exchange of banknotes for silver.

 Trade

-The Emperor's distrust of the bureaucratic elite was accompanied by a disdainful attitude towards merchants.
+The Emperor held a disdainful attitude towards merchants.
 He viewed weakening the influence of the merchant class and large landowners as a top priority for his government.
 As part of this effort, he implemented high taxes in and around Suzhou, which was then the commercial and economic hub of China.
-Additionally, thousands of wealthy families were forcibly relocated to Nanjing and the southern bank of the Yangtze River.
+The government also forcibly relocated thousands of wealthy families to Nanjing and the southern bank of the Yangtze River.
 To prevent unauthorized business, traveling merchants were required to report their names and cargo to local agents and undergo monthly inspections by the authorities.
 They were also obligated to store their goods in government warehouses.